Zhongqi0402/Digital_Support_Center/README.md

 - socket.io

 ### Comiple and Start
 run `npm build` first, and then `npm run dev`.
-Note that by default, the backend would start in `localhost:50000`
+Note that by default, the backend would start in `localhost:50000`.
+The compiled javascript code (from typescript) would be saved to `/backend/dist` folder.